suprafrontal/hemato.ai.docs/source/index.html.md

 1. Call the `/auth/login` endpoint for a specific region.
 2. Provide a username and password hash (SHA-256 of the actual password).
+3. A token will be returned for you to use (in the shell example it is stored in the variable `$PASS_SHA` )

 > Note: Never send raw passwords.
 Always use the SHA-256 hash for security.